A fireplace can be quite comforting on those cold, winter’s nights.

 While painting the firebox itself is fairly straightforward, you will need to find a paint that is both non-toxic and heat resistant.

-There are many brands like Rustoleum, Sherwin Williams and few others that manufactures high quality heat resistant paints.
+There are many brands like Rustoleum, Sherwin Williams, and few others that manufacture high-quality heat-resistant paints.

 Rustoleum heat resistant paint (available in a spray bottle) is one of the best which I found useful and workable for fireplaces.

 However, before you plan to purchase heat-resistant paint that is also non-flammable, you will need to identify the type of fireplace that you own.

 This will determine the exact type of paint that you will need to purchase.